Dyscalculia in Children and Adults

 We work to improve overall spatial awareness and eye tracking by integrating primitive reflexes.

-This in turn, can make maths much easier.
+This in turn, can make learning much easier.

 Please call us on 020 7486 4462 or email welcome@thekeyclinic.co.uk to find out how we can support you or your child.